RegenixMC/2bored2wait/README.md

 ## About The Project

 A proxy to wait out 2b2t.org's way too long queue.
 Please Note that because of security reasons this tool doesn't auto-update!
-Also 2b2w does not show ETA from 2b2t.
+This is to prevent backdoors from newer code published from the official build of 2bored2wait.
+2b2w does not show ETA from 2b2t.
 The ETA is calculated based on position in the queue.
 This results in better ETA most of the time.

 ### Built With